noBorderCompany/whmcs_payment_module/readme.md

 ## Installation

-After submitting your website on noBorder.tech and getting an API key, to install the noBorder Crypto Payment Gateway for WHMCS, follow these steps:
+After submitting your website on noBorder.company and getting an API key, to install the noBorder Crypto Payment Gateway for WHMCS, follow these steps:

 1. Copy the `noBorder.php` file to the `modules/gateways/` directory of your WHMCS installation.